List of The Sopranos characters: Vito Spatafore

 Wanting to "buy himself back" into the business, he offered Tony $200,000 and said he would run the family's Atlantic City prostitution and drug businesses.
 Tony was tempted by the offer but realized this would bring him into open war with the Lupertazzis.
-Lupertazzi crime family boss Phil Leotardo, who disliked homosexuals, and who is a second cousin of Vito's wife Marie, demanded Vito's death, so Tony quietly arranged for Carlo Gervasi to make a hit on Vito.
+Lupertazzi crime family acting boss Phil Leotardo, who disliked homosexuals, and who is a second cousin of Vito's wife Marie, demanded Vito's death, so Tony quietly arranged for Carlo Gervasi to make a hit on Vito.
 Meanwhile, Vito is reunited with his family, explaining his absence to his children by claiming that he was an undercover CIA agent hiding out in Afghanistan and warning them not to tell anybody.

 That night, Vito returned to his motel room and was ambushed by Phil Leotardo and two of his soldiers, Gerry Torciano and "Fat Dom" Gamiello.
 Torciano and Gamiello duct-taped Vito's mouth shut and beat him to death with pool cues while Phil Leotardo watched.
 It was later revealed that Vito was found with a pool cue inserted into his anus, a message that he was killed because of his homosexuality.
-Phil's unsanctioned murder of Vito proved to be a serious point of contention in his working relationship with Tony.
+Phil's murder of Vito proved to be a serious point of contention in his working relationship with Tony.
+Tony outwardly accepts the situation in front of his crew, but privately tells Silvio that he is angry that Phil is flexing his authority at him.
 The relationship was further strained when Phil correctly suspected the New Jersey mob of the disappearance of Gamiello, who had been killed by Silvio and Carlo Gervasi after making repeated wisecracks, in the wake of Vito's death, about the sexual orientation of New Jersey mobsters and Carlo in particular.

 Phil Leotardo later told Vito's wife, Marie, that her husband was probably killed by two homosexual transients Vito had picked up at a bar.
 He told Marie that he loved Vito "like a brother-in-law," and suggested that Vito's death was probably for the best because a homosexual man would have made a poor role model for the children.
 However, a newspaper reported Vito was killed by mobsters after requesting to live an openly gay lifestyle.
 Vito's children read the story, destroying the illusion of their father being a CIA agent.